abhinavprakash199/RISC-V-based-MYTH/README.md

 - [MICROCHIP FINAL PROJECT URL]()
 ### Design of Pipeline 1 instruction per cycle of RISC-V CPU micro-architecture
 ---
-Here also if there will be any branch instruction the we will skip 3 clock cycle
+Here also if there will be any branch instruction we will skip 3 clock cycle

 ```verilog
 \m4_TLV_version 1d: tl-x.org